muggy8/improbable/from-me-to-me/ov0N9MnO.md

 The Influence within the corpse belonged to me.

-There's no way for this to be possiable except if the corpse is me.
+There's no way for this to be possible except if the corpse is me.

 Yet, I couldn't accept this...